 The cost of solar has plummeted in the US over the last five years.
-With solar prices dropping below $3 per Watt for residential solar shoppers, the industry has hit a very important and impressive milestone.
+With solar prices dropping to an average of $2.77 per Watt for residential solar shoppers, the industry has hit a very important and impressive milestone.
 However, the cost of solar in the US remains higher than the cost in other countries, most notably Australia.
 But just how much less expensive is solar in Australia, and is it possible for the US to slash solar costs even further?

 The cost of solar in the US

-On EnergySage, we’ve seen the cost of solar drop from $3.86 per Watt to $2.76 per Watt–as of July 2021–since the end of 2014 alone.
-That means in about five years, a small to medium-sized 6-kilowatt (kW) system has dropped in price by about $6,600 (not accounting for the investment tax credit).
+On EnergySage, we’ve seen the cost of solar drop from $3.86 per Watt to $2.77 per Watt–as of 2022–since the end of 2014 alone.
+That means in about six years, a small to medium-sized 6-kilowatt (kW) system has dropped in price by about $6,540 (not accounting for the investment tax credit).
 The decrease in costs is even more pronounced from earlier in the 2000s, when solar prices were up over $7 per Watt for residential systems.

 What’s more, this pricing information is for the gross installed cost of solar.
 In fact, federal, state, and utility incentives mean that the net installed cost of solar is much lower, even before accounting for the savings from reducing or eliminating your electric bill.